ZiedYousfi/myconfig/README.md

 This repository provides a single-script, idempotent setup for a development environment on macOS and Ubuntu.
 Each platform has a dedicated installer and its own configuration subtree so you can run the installer for the platform you need.
 The goal is to get from a clean or newly installed OS to a fully functional developer environment with one command.

-**Key Feature:** Dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), making it easy to modify configurations and keep them in sync.
+**Key Feature:** Dotfiles are copied to `~/.dotfiles` and managed using [GNU Stow](https://www.gnu.org/software/stow/).
+After installation, you can safely delete this repository — your dotfiles live in your home directory.

 Table of contents